 - Larvae: This is the white grub stage that is so familiar in lawns.
 Japanese beetle larvae have a V-shaped series of bristles on their raster (the underside of the tip of the abdomen.)
 Grubs will grow in length as they feed and mature.

 - Pupae: The pupae stage is where the grub starts to transform into a beetle.
 Japanese beetle pupae start out cream colored and age to a reddish brown.

-- Adult Beetle: The adult beetles are about 3/8 inch long and the shell is a shiny, metallic green with copper-brown wing covers.
-Adults generally emerge from the ground sometime from May to June, depending on your area.
+- Adult Beetle: The adult beetles are about 3/8 inch long, and the shell is a shiny, metallic green with copper-brown wing covers.
+Adults emerge from the ground between May and June, depending on your area.
 They live for about 30 to 50 days.

 Life Cycle of the Japanese Beetle